ITRS-Group/cordial/tools/geneos/docs/geneos_gateway.md

 #### `options`

-Additional options to pass on the command line to the Gateway
+Additional options to pass on the command line to the Gateway.
+For example, when you create a "demo" environment using `geneos init demo` the Gateway gets a `option` of `-demo`.

 #### `licdsecure`